OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 One method is to expire and delete the password hashes of users who have been inactive for an extended period and require them to reset their passwords to login again.
 Although secure, this approach is not particularly user-friendly.
 Expiring the passwords of many users may cause issues for support staff or may be interpreted by users as an indication of a breach.

 An alternative approach is to use the existing password hashes as inputs for a more secure algorithm.
 For example, if the application originally stored passwords as `md5($password)`, this could be easily upgraded to `bcrypt(md5($password))`.
 Layering the hashes avoids the need to know the original password; however, it can make the hashes easier to crack.
 These hashes should be replaced with direct hashes of the users' passwords next time the user logs in.

+Assume that whatever password hashing method is selected will have to be upgraded in the future.
+Ensure that upgrading your hashing algorithm is as easy as possible.
+For a transition period, allow for a mix of old and new hashing algorithms.
+Using a mix of hashing algorithms is easier if the password hashing algorithm and work factor are stored with the password using a standard format, for example, the [modular PHC string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).

+### International Characters

+Ensure your hashing library is able to accept a wide range of characters and is compatible with all Unicode codepoints.
+Users should be able to use the full range of characters available on modern devices, in particular mobile keyboards.
+They should be able to select passwords from various languages and include pictograms.
+Prior to hashing the entropy of the user's entry should not be reduced.
+Password hashing libraries need to be able to use input that may contain a NULL byte.